 The following are the common punishments given by the law for abusing an elderly citizen:

 - Loss of professional licenses

 Physical or sexual abuse of an elder citizen may be charged as assault or sexual assault whereas non-violent elder abuse can be punished with fines, probation and cancellation of license.

 Elder Justice Act was passed in 2010 as part of the Patient Protection and Affordable Care Act (PPACA).
 One of its goals is to integrate federal and state approaches towards complaints and elder abuse prevention.
 The EJA creates and coordinates also provides additional support for entities like the Long-Term Care Ombudsman Program, Elder Justice Coordinating Council, and Advisory Board on Elder Abuse, Neglect and Exploitation which monitors and reports elder abuse.

 Adult Protective Services (APS) is social services program administered by local or state health, aging, or regulatory departments.
 It is comprised of a versatile crew of professionals like physicians, nurses, paramedics, and law enforcement officers.
 These workers investigate and report elder abuse and other related issues faced by senior citizens.

-All 50 states and the District of Columbia have its own APS programs for elder abuse victims.
+All 50 states and the District of Columbia have its own elder abuse laws and APS programs for the victims.
 Where there are allegations of violence, neglect, or exploitation of elderly people, state and local APS agencies are among the first to respond and to prepare elder abuse reports.